ths-community/podman/README.md

 ### where podman is different

 * resources like networks or namespaces are no longer shared on machine level - two regular users can run container workloads using the same names without any interference.
-* there is no docker.sock - this may turn out as larger issue if you copy docker scripts or receipes to run under podman.
+* there is no docker.sock - this may turn out as larger issue if you copy docker scripts or recipes to run under podman.
 Any access to docker.sock will fail.
 There is an options to start a service which provides such a socket for compatibility reasons - usually it is not needed
 * docker workloads are started automatically at boot time - for podman we will use systemd in user mode(!) to do the same (see examples in this repo)
 * podman can bundle multiple container workloads in a "pod" - a concept well-known in kubernetes but unknown in docker - "pods" are described in YAML files similar